 Climbing the mound gives you beautiful views of Krakow.
 Here's more info!

 Riding bikes is an awesome way to get around Krakow.
 You can find multiple bike rental places throughout the city.
 Just Google "bike rentals Krakow" to find a nice list.
-Some hostels you stay at may even rent bikes so ask yours and see!
+Some hostels you stay at may even rent bikes so ask yours and see if that's an option.

 Concerts At Cathedrals

 The Church of St. Peter and St. Paul is a wonderful place to catch a concert in the evening.
-Local artists will come and play beautiful classical music.
-Make sure to check at the church ahead of time and get your tickets.
+Local artists will come and play beautiful classical music in front of these towering beauties.
+Make sure to check at the church ahead of time and get your tickets, and check online for more info.

 Address: ul.
 Grodzka 52a, Krakow 31-044, Poland